-You’ve probably noticed that I’m all in favor of delegation.
+You’ve probably noticed that I’m all in favor of outsourcing.

 Of course, “building a great team” will inevitably lead to “managing a great team,” and many of us are less-than-confident in our leadership abilities.
 Overseeing employees is a skill set that is typically learned over time, so it’s only natural to feel a bit nervous when you suddenly find yourself in charge of a small fleet of freelancers!

 Don’t worry, though!
-I’ve got five simple mindset shifts that can help you ease into leadership quickly and naturally.
+I’ve got 5 simple mindset shifts that can help you ease into leadership quickly and naturally.